TonyGenova/RNotes/README.md

 ```

 ##### Misc Tricks
 is.na(DF$Variable) can be applied to a Logical to get a count of NAs, or !is.na to get a count of not NAs.
 Taking the mean of this will get a proportion, with TRUE = 1 and FALSE = 0.
+Use all.equal(x,y) instead of == for better decimal precision at hundreths decimal point

 #####Regression
 To perform a regression calculation: